 Read Mark 3:13-19.
-Record the names of Jesus' twelve disciples.
+List the names of Jesus' twelve disciples.

-You may have never thought too much about it, but notice that Jesus' own family members were conspicuously absent.
+Maybe you never thought too much about it, but Jesus' own family members were noticeably absent.
 Look at their reaction in the next verses.

 Read Mark 3:20-21.
 What did Jesus' family think about Jesus and why?